 Ms. Schlossberg brings multiple perspectives to bear in representing her clients.
 Her educational background in molecular biophysics and biochemistry and her experience conducting scientific research at several academic institutions facilitates her ability to understand the scientific and technical, in addition to the legal, aspects of the transactions on which she advises.
 Ms. Schlossberg also has served as in-house counsel on a secondment basis to a Fortune 50 pharmaceutical company, during which time she structured, negotiated and advised on a wide array of pharmaceutical and biotechnology transactions and related issues from an in-house perspective.

 In addition to her transactional work, Ms. Schlossberg also has significant experience in other types of life sciences and technology-intensive intellectual property-related matters.
-These matters include litigating patent infringement matters in federal court in the United States, representing clients in false advertising and consumer deception matters, and counseling clients on various intellectual property strategic issues.
+These matters include litigating patent infringement matters in U.S. federal court, representing clients in false advertising and consumer deception matters, and counseling clients on various intellectual property strategic issues.
 Ms. Schlossberg currently serves as one of the hiring partners and co-chairs of the hiring committee for Skadden’s New York office.

 Representative transactions include:

-- ArQule in its pending sale to Merck for $2.7 billion;
+- ArQule in its sale to Merck for $2.7 billion;

-- Achillion in its pending sale to Alexion for up to $1.225 billion;
+- Achillion in its sale to Alexion for up to $1.225 billion;

 - Vertex Pharmaceuticals in its acquisition of Semma Therapeutics for $950 million;